Bwc9876/git-from-scratch/index.typ

 branch you have checked out.
 You can run `git symbolic-ref .git/HEAD` to view this, if you were on branch `main` it would output `refs/heads/main`.

----

-While symbolic refs may not point to non-refs. `HEAD` can instead be normal ref instead of symbolic, poining to a commit object.
+== Checking Out Trees

+The act of replacing the current project with one from a tree object is called a *checkout*.
+You can checkout any "tree-ish" object, which includes refs, trees, commits, and tags.

+Upon checking out a *branch*, `HEAD` is updated to point to it.
+Any commits made while `HEAD` has a branch checked out will update that ref to point to the new commit.

+Upon checking out a *tag* or *commit* directly, `HEAD` points directly to the object hash.
-This creates a "Detached `HEAD`" state, which means commits we make won’t affect any specific branch.
+This results in a "Detached `HEAD`" state, which means commits we make won’t affect any specific branch.
-You may find yourself on this state when switching branches and making a mistake.
-Not to worry!
-You can always go back to your main branch with `git checkout main`.

 == Rev Parse
 <rev-parse>